MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 :::image type="content" source="media\data-modeling-defining-relationships\load-dataset.png" alt-text="Screenshot showing the load dataset details." lightbox="media\data-modeling-defining-relationships\load-dataset.png":::

-## Modeling the default dataset
+## Modeling the default Power BI dataset

-The default dataset inherits all relationships between entities defined in the model view and infers them as Power BI dataset relationships, when objects are enabled for BI (Power BI Reports).
+The default Power BI dataset inherits all relationships between entities defined in the model view and infers them as Power BI dataset relationships, when objects are enabled for BI (Power BI Reports).
 Inheriting the warehouse's business logic allows a warehouse developer or BI analyst to decrease the time to value towards building a useful semantic model and metrics layer for analytical business intelligence (BI) reports in Power BI, Excel, or external tools like Tableau that read the XMLA format.

 While all constraints are translated to relationships, currently in Power BI, only one relationship can be active at a time, whereas multiple primary and foreign key constraints can be defined for warehouse entities and are shown visually in the diagram lines.
 The active Power BI relationship is represented with a solid line and the rest is represented with a dotted line.
 We recommend choosing the primary relationship as active for BI reporting purposes.